Updated: Dec 18, 2020

 And there's more.
 You can build bridges and you can acquire influence cards, playable at the start of a turn for their special effect.
 In addition to the coins needed to accelerate along the canals (and to pay taxes when you moor at certain buildings), you'll be tracking 'intrigue' and the scrolls required for some missions, and usable to offset intrigue.
 You'll accumulate intrigue through various actions during the game, including passing under another player's bridge, but you'll want to get rid of it (or at least ensure that it's lower than that of other players) because at game end the player with the most intrigue is 'arrested'.
 That means they lose the game regardless of how many victory points they might have!

 The outward presentation and particularly the font used for the title, mark Venice out as part of a series with the publishers' previous game Ragusa, and, indeed there are some similarities in that both games allow for chaining activations and both employ devices whereby advancing your own interests also usually results in a benefit to your opponents.
 Like Ragusa, Venice takes up to five players and has special rules when playing with only two.
 Venice, however, has different designers and it plays and feels very different from its stablemate.
 We mostly liked the artwork by Bartek Roczniak but we'd have preferred a lighter colour palette and rather brighter cover picture.
 It must've been rather overcast when the artist visited the city!
 Obviously, the canals criss-crossing the board very clearly signify the Venice location but some players expressed disappointment with the decision to go with an aerial view of the city.
 Though the aerial view is functional it doesn't convey as much atmosphere as a more pictorial cityscape.
 These are minor quibbles, however, over what is a very good game.
+And, on the plus side, the published version of the game offers the choice of a two-sided Venice by Day and Venice by Night board: the playing boards are functionally identical but they offer a choice of atmosphere.

 (Review by Selwyn Ward)